whurdwfd/ChristmasEggnog/README.md

-# Wesley and Rachel's Christmas Eggnog
+# Wesley and Rachel's High Octane Christmas Eggnog
 We've been perfecting this egnogg recipe since 2009 and it's been pretty stable since 2011 with only uprades to the alcohol quality and refinements of the preparation process since then.

 ### Ingredients